SilvaPereiraLab/FAMeDB/README.md

 ### Quick Start

 1. Download fasta files to directory with FAMeDB.faa file (rename extensiton of fasta to faa if needed)
-2. Execute Proteinortho, comparing your .faa file(s) with the FunMETAromDB:
+2. Execute Proteinortho, comparing your .faa file(s) with the FAMeDB:
 ```sh
 proteinortho directory_fasta_files/*.faa -identity=40 -conn=0.3 -project=Results_FAMeDB
 ```